“Finger off the trigger, look down the sights, and align them with the bean can target, Mai.”

 “Whenever you’re ready, Mai.”

 “Nice shot Mai!”
 Her father pats her daughter on the back after witnessing Mai take down the empty bean can at about 45 meters from their shooting bench.
-He was used to training Mai on 22 long rifle rimfire small arms.
-She was able to handle the moderate recoil of an intermediate center fire SKS just fine.
+He was used to training Mai on 22 lr rimfire rifles.
+He was impressed she was able to handle the moderate recoil of an intermediate center fire SKS just fine.

 “That felt….amazing!”
 Mai grins widely.
 Something about shooting a rifle that had some serious stopping power impressed Mai.
-Shooting 22s for years, it always felt like a slight step up from the airguns she used to play with on her dad’s property.
+Shooting 22lr for years, it always felt like a slight step up from the airguns she used to play with on her dad’s property.
 Shooting the SKS was like stepping into a whole other world of firearms.
-It made her feel confident, like she would be able to shoot a real rifle capable of stopping bad guys and defending herself.
-A rifle that would had been relatively as effective as the one her dad was issued while he was off in the war.
-Now that he was off duty for the time being, she could finally spend time with him.
-Mai was always looking forward to spending time with her dad whenever he would return from duty.
+It made her feel confident, like she would be able to win a war all by herself with this SKS alone.
+A rifle that was just as effective as the one her dad was issued while he was off in the war.
+Now that he was off duty, she could finally spend time with him.
+Mai was always looking forward to spending time with her dad whenever he would return from the war.

 “You handled it like a pro, Mai.”
 Her father ruffles her hair.
-“It’s a lot more powerful than the 22s you’ve been shooting like your 10/22, but I figured you were finally old enough to move on to something more challenging.
-This SKS is a serious rifle Mai.
+“It’s a lot more powerful than the AR-7 you’ve been shooting for years.
+You’re finally old enough to handle this serious rifle, Mai.
 I expect you to be responsible with it.
-It’ll be yours to keep when you turn 18.
+It’ll be your’s rifle when you turn 18.
 Think of it as an early birthday gift.”

 “Aw thanks, Pa!”
 Mai embraces her father.
 “I promise you, I’m gonna get real good at shooting it.
 I’m going to make sure it outlives the both of us!”

 “Ha.
 I don’t doubt that, Mai.”
 He lays the rifle on the shooting table horizontally.
-“This rifle has gone through more than what most people can imagine.
-It’ll feed you, protect you, and teach you to appreciate it’s history.”
+“This rifle has gone through more history and stories than what most people can imagine.
+It’ll feed you, protect you, and teach you to appreciate its history.”

 “A real soldier's rifle…” Mai says in awe.

-“Yep, but hopefully one that will never see combat.”
+“You betcha, but hopefully one that will never see combat again.”

 “Hm?
 What do you mean Pa?”
 Mai tilts her head.